Conducting successful online English lessons and engaging young students can be challenging.

 It’s your job as a teacher to make sure that each lesson finishes as a hit instead of a hit on your approval rating.

 But worry not!
-Follow the 7 pro tips below and your students and their parents will certainly book you again and again.
+Follow the 7 pro-tips below when you teach kids online — and your students and their parents will certainly book you again and again.

-What’s So Challenging About Teaching English Online to Kids?
+What’s So Challenging About Teaching English to Kids Online?

 The first thing you have to do when considering an online teaching job is to understand the differences between having classes in a traditional educational environment and having them online.